Wild Atlantic Way in Ireland we will look at “Kerry” in the South West.

 At the Church coming into Waterville, we took a left to Glencar a back road recommended to us it is narrow and windy but interesting at the same time so we took a chance and enjoyed it and it eventually took us back to Killarney.
 You can also continue on the Ring of Kerry to Caherdaniel, Sneem and back to Killarney via Moll’s gap.

 Wild Atlantic Way Kerry, Tralee – Brandon area

 We started in Killarney and headed for Tralee and then on to the Blenerville Windmill, from here we took the N86 to Castlegregory.
-We wanted to see Rough Point on the right hand side of Brandon Bay, a good spot to see nice Surf.
+We wanted to see Rough Point on the right-hand side of Brandon Bay, a good spot to see nice Surf.
 We also wanted to see Brandon Point on the other side of the Bay with its magnificent views of the Atlantic Ocean and Brandon Bay.
 On calm days you can see Dolphins and the odd Whale from here if you are lucky and spend some time watching.
-The village of Brandon is small but quiet interesting, as we got back to Kilcumin Beach there is a Keel of an Old Boat called the Port Yarroak which was loaded with Copper, it sunk in 1894 with no survivors.
-On a calm day it looks a nice place to set Anchor bout it is well known for its big Atlantic swells.
+The village of Brandon is small but quite interesting, as we got back to Kilcumin Beach there is a Keel of an Old Boat called the Port Yarroak which was loaded with Copper, it sunk in 1894 with no survivors.
+On a calm day, it looks a nice place to set Anchor bout it is well known for its big Atlantic swells.